Rossy167/radio-x/README.md

 Generates Spotify playlist from Last Played Songs on Radio X

+## Where I am at:

+I am currently rewriting this project in JavaScript.
+I was hoping to find a way to get this working in the terminal on a raspberry pi, but it seems spotify will not allow authentication without a web browser.

-## Before You Start
+### Before You Start

 The environment that you're running in it is going to need the Spotipy, Requests and BeautifulSoup4 libraries.
 It uses authentication by getting your tokens from a .csv with the order client ID, secret ID, username.
-Probably best not mess with it at this phase, until I've got proper authentication going.
-But the core function works.

-### Working On

-This project is going to have 2 implementations, both being quite different.
-One being a node.js application that uses the Implicit Grant auth flow, because it's very clean and easy for the user.
-The other will be a simple Python program that runs on a backend server on scheduled basis.
-The Python program will use Authorization Code flow as it's being ran long term in a secure location.

-Currently the project only includes the Python program, which is about prepped for setting up on the server.
-The core functionality that needs adding is a setup file to pass in the auth keys as environment variables in the args rather than in a plain text .csv
+Alternatively, you can entire the details as args with the order client ID, secret ID, username.

+#### Explanation

+Currently this code is intended to be ran on the backend, Spotify's API is not ideal for this, but I am using it as a regularly scheduled script on a Raspberry Pi.
+I am intending on rewriting some of the code in JavaScript and potentially putting it in a web environment.